jyuenger/Tierwriter/README.md

 <img alt="Row 0 wiring" src="https://github.com/jyuenger/Tierwriter/blob/main/Documentation/Build%20Guide%20Illustrations/Row0.png" width="480">

-## Attaching Rows to the Tiered Support Wedges
+## Attaching Rows to the Rear and Side Assembly

-1. Screw in each row's switchplate into the appropriate tier on each end of the two tiered support wedges.
-Row 1 will be on the highest tier, the farthest back from you, with the USB port on the Stampy facing away from you.
+1. Screw in each row's switchplate into the appropriate tiers on each end of the Rear and Side Assembly.
+Row 1 will be on the highest pair of tiers, the farthest back from you, with the USB port on the Stampy facing away from you, though the notch in the rear wall.
 Rows 2 and 3 are identical.
-Row 5 will be closest to you, on the lowest tier.
+Row 5 will be closest to you, on the lowest pair of tiers.
 2. Optionally, place the decorative top plates on top of each switchplate before screwing them to the support wedges.

 ## Column Wiring